-A grant of a stock appreciation right (which can be settled in cash or the Company Common Stock) has no federal income tax consequences at the time of grant.
-Upon the exercise of stock appreciation rights, the value received is generally taxable to the participant as ordinary income, and the Company generally will be entitled to a corresponding tax deduction.
+A grant of a SAR (which can be settled in cash or the Company Common Stock) has no federal income tax consequences at the time of grant.
+Upon the exercise of SARs, the value received is generally taxable to the participant as ordinary income, and the Company generally will be entitled to a corresponding tax deduction.